greggman/twgl.js/README.md

 ## TL;DR

-If you want to get stuff done use [three.js](http://threejs.org).
-If you want to do stuff low-level with WebGL consider using [TWGL](http://github.com/greggman/twgl.js/).
+If you want to get stuff done, use [three.js](http://threejs.org).
+If you want to do low-level stuff with WebGL, consider using [TWGL](http://github.com/greggman/twgl.js/).

 ## The tiniest example